 The Shaman swims in the same water that the psychotic drowns because psychedelics are like diving into the pool’s deep end.
 You want to learn how to swim and float before doing this.
 They are tools for pathways to authentic faith and spiritual experience.

-The second condition is that the person and/or place administering them is qualified.
-They need a verifiable track record of success with the safe use of these substances.
-They must have a way to verify the origin and preparation of the plants that you will ingest.
+The second condition is that the person administering them must be qualified.
+They need a verifiable track record of success using these substances.
+They must have a way to verify the origin and preparation of the plants you ingest.
 They should monitor you throughout the process.
 Otherwise, taking any psychedelic compound or substance is risky.
-It is potentially injurious rather than helpful.
+It is potentially dangerous rather than helpful.
 Do your research.

 Several factors can affect the potency and effectiveness of these compounds.
 Quality control is difficult.
 That’s because the same plant can contain different levels of active ingredients.
 Preparing plants requires experience and expertise.

 There are other pathways to authentic faith.
 As Mr. Doblin points out, ingesting psychotropic elements isn’t the only gateway.
 Another method is the Shamanic Journey.
-Some indigenous cultures use psychotropic elements.
+Some indigenous cultures use psychotropic ingredients.
 But these aren’t necessary to enter the shamanic state of awareness.
 The sound of drums is all one needs to achieve the Shamanic State of Consciousness.

 People rename and rebrand this process to make it more acceptable and more marketable.
 Some call it guided meditation or creative visualization.
 The Shamanic State of Consciousness is significant for several characteristics.
 The person in SSC controls when, where, and how long they travel.
 By setting the goal of their journey, they provide a level of freedom and control.

 What about Religion?

 When you hear the word “faith,” you probably think of religion.
 But religion and authenticity don’t always go hand-in-hand.
 Not all religions provide pathways to authentic faith.
 However, some do encourage spiritual freedom.
 For example, Taoism and Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
-With these, you develop your own path.